 The School of Veterinary Medicine has kept DVM student professional fees relatively stable over the past several years as can be seen in the chart below.
 For 2018-19, the school increased professional fees by 3% to cover fixed cost increases in faculty and staff salaries and benefits and increases in the cost of instructional equipment and supplies.
 Three percent was chosen because that was the regional year-over-year Consumer Price Index increase from 2015-16 to 2016-17.

-- Why did the school increase professional fees when DVM students have so much debt?
+- How are professional fee increases calculated?
 And, what is the school doing to help students with their debt?

 The school is sensitive to student debt and continues to work hard to fundraise for student scholarships, a top priority for the school, and our scholarship endowment has now grown to $76 million.
 This endowment earns about $2.7 million each year which, along with the return-to-aid from Professional Fees ($2 million) and return-to-aid from student tuition (also $2 million) is allocated to students annually to offset the cost of tuition and fees.
 In sum, $6.7 million in aid and scholarships is provided annually to students.
-For the class of 2017, the mean student debt was $106,728.
+For the Class of 2019, the median student debt came in at $96,958 compared to $120,250 from the previous year’s graduates and a mean of $91,486 compared to $101,328*.
 Across all U.S. veterinary schools, the mean was $132,901.
 While our school’s mean debt load is below the national average, we are committed to continuously fundraising for scholarships.

 - What can I expect my salary to be after graduation?
 What about later in my career?